Cameron Latu

-Cameron Latu (born February 24, 2000) is an American professional football tight end for the Philadelphia Eagles of the National Football League (NFL).
+Cameron Latu (born February 24, 2000) is an American professional football tight end and fullback for the New England Patriots of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide.

 Early life

 Latu was born in Los Angeles, California to Jillene Argust and Viliami Latu.
-He moved to Chisholm, MN at the age of 2.
+At the age of 2, he moved to Chisholm, Minnesota.
 Growing up, he initially played football, basketball and track and field.
-His family moved to Salt Lake City, Utah in 2013, and he attended Olympus High School.
+In 2013, his family moved to Salt Lake City, Utah, where he attended Olympus High School.

 As a junior, he recorded 65 tackles with 20 tackles for loss and nine sacks on defense as well as 14 catches for 175 yards and two touchdowns on the offensive side of the ball, helping lead the team to a 8–3 record and playoff berth.
 He had originally committed to play at BYU along with his identical twin brother but reopened his commitment after a senior year where he had 45 tackles with 8 tackles for loss and 3 sacks on defense and 10 catches for 168 yards and 1 touchdown, 5 rushes for 34 yards rushing on offense and a kick return for 75 yards on special teams.
 Latu committed to play college football at Alabama over offers from Nebraska, USC, Utah, and 19 other schools.